Table of Contents

 Growth is the first step towards training the mind purpose every day.
-Each line of the book is a kickass experience, and every line you read relates you with one incident of your life, which you wouldn’t have done if someone had already told you about how to behave then.
+Each line of the book is a kickass experience, and every line you read relates you to one incident of your life, which you wouldn’t have done if someone had already told you about how to behave then.

 Everything that begins has an end.
-But there a lot of reversible reactions in life which yield an extreme sweet outcome!
+But there are a lot of reversible reactions in life which yield an extreme sweet outcome!

 Best Quotes From Think Like a Monk